MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-extending-a-sharepoint-project-item-type.md

      [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] adds the **GenerateExternalDataLists** project to **Solution Explorer**.

-7. If the source.extension.vsixmanifest file doesn’t open automatically, open its shortcut menu in the GenerateExternalDataLists project, and then choose **Open**
+7. If the source.extension.vsixmanifest file doesn't open automatically, open its shortcut menu in the GenerateExternalDataLists project, and then choose **Open**

 8. Verify that the source.extension.vsixmanifest file has a non-blank entry (enter Contoso) for the Author field, save the file, and then close it.